hoangphucseiza/WeatherForecast/README.md

 My name is Nguyen Hoang Phuc, a 4th-year student at the University of Information Technology - VNUHCM UIT.
 I am pleased to present my result for the web developer intern assignment.
 I have built a weather forecast website with a responsive design (tablet and mobile).
 [Visit my app](https://weather-forecast-frontend-smoky.vercel.app/)
 * The website uses services from the API provider https://www.weatherapi.com (for weather forecasts) and from  https://openweathermap.org (for obtaining the current location).
-* Use the deployment providers https://vercel.com for the client and https://dashboard.render.com for the server.
+* Use the deployment providers https://vercel.com for the client and https://render.com for the server.
-* Regarding deploying the server in render, the server will be inactive after 15 minutes in the free version.
-Therefore, when accessing the website and not seeing the data displayed, press the Load More button or enter the location and click Search.
-Then, wait about 10 seconds for the server to come back online

 ![Screenshot](./demo/main.png)